 Hakone is known for its hot-springs resorts and its proximity to Mt.
 Fuji, the highest mountain in Japan.

 Okinawa (3 days)

-The islands offer diverse attractions with nine UNESCO World Heritage Sites, museums, markets and galleries as well as breathtaking and often empty beaches.
+The islands offer diverse attractions with nine UNESCO World Heritage Sites, museums and often empty beaches.

 Sapporo (4 days)

-Famous for its Snow Festival in February, the city welcomes people from around the globe who come to see the fantastic and fanciful ice sculptures.
+The Snow Festival in February draws people from around the globe to see the fantastic and fanciful ice sculptures.